 - Keep candles, matches, and lighters out of the reach of children.

 - Install at least one smoke alarm on each level of your home, including near sleeping areas.

-- Keep fire extinguishers in the kitchen, laundry room, and garage.
+- Have fire extinguishers in the kitchen, laundry room, and garage.
 An extinguisher with an ABC rating can fight fires caused by paper, wood, cloth, flammable liquids, and electrical short circuits.

-- Make a family plan for fire emergencies.
-Practice your escape plan.
+- Make a family plan for fire emergencies, and practice your escape plan.

 - Use your common sense.
 Identify potential danger spots in your home and take the proper precautions.

 Adapted and excerpted from: